immich-app/immich/cli/README.md

 NOTE: This will store your api key in cleartext under ~/.config/immich/auth.yml

-Next, you can run commands:
+Next, you can run commands, for example:

     $ immich server-info